freistli/PlanetSearch/README.md

 Comparing to non-SSO Copilot plugin, please pay attention to below differences:

-1. Make sure [BOT SSO Setup](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-conversation-sso-quickstart/BotSSOSetup.md) is complated.
+1. Make sure [BOT SSO Setup](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-conversation-sso-quickstart/BotSSOSetup.md) is completed.

 2. In manifest.json, it requires webApplicationInfo property (for example, if your graph SSO app is the same bot app, and this bot app exposed API in api://${{BOT_ID}} format.)